ImGRUI/voxy-extra/README.md

  - **Nether Fog Fix**: Disables nether fog with environmental fog enabled;
  - **Copying LoDs with Flashback replays**: Allows to show proper LoD state in old replays, also enabling ingesting (eats your disk yummy);
  - **Server Blacklist**: Allows disabling Voxy on specific servers;
- - **LoD Mirror**: Allows setting one LoD storage for multiple IP addresses.
+ - **LoD Mirror**: Allows setting one LoD storage for multiple servers.

 All options are configurable in Sodium menu.